Yandex Cloud

 }

-# Activating rules from the basic set if their paranoia level is not higher than specified in the waf_paranoia_level variable
+# Enabling rules from the basic set if their paranoia level is not higher than the value defined in the waf_paranoia_level variable

 dynamic "rule" {